davidgan1218/gamePigeonWordGames/README.md

 The word starts at the position denoted by 1 and the subsequent letters are denoted by 2, 3, etc. The word itself is listed on top.

-Note: Use at your own risk.
-I do not condone cheating.
+Note: I don't condone cheating.